VDA5050/VDA5050/VDA5050_EN.md

 ### 6.4.2 Zone set transfer

 Zone sets shall only be changed and distributed by fleet control to keep consistency in the system.
+The preferred way to distribute zone sets is via the `zoneSet` topic.
+If the mobile robot supports zones, the update via the `zoneSet` topic shall be supported.
+Larger zone sets can also be shared through the `downloadZoneSet` instant action, following the map distribution concept in figure 13.

 A `zoneSet` is an array of `zone` objects with a globally unique identifier, `zoneSetId`.
 It must be associated with a single map referenced through the `mapId`.
 The `mapVersion` shall not be referenced, as the same zone set might be intended to be used for several versions of one map.
 In general, several zone sets can be defined in addition to a single map and it is upon fleet control to ensure that the right zone set is enabled for each map on the mobile robot.
 As with maps, the `zoneSetStatus` indicates which zone set is currently used by the mobile robot.
 Only a single zone set can be active at once for each `mapId` on the mobile robot.
 Zones shall not extend beyond the spatial boundaries of a map.
 The content of a zone set with a unique `zoneSetId` shall not change.
 If changes are required within a zone set, it shall be referenced with a new `zoneSetId`.